-There are three ways to activate your email account:
+There are three ways to activate your ASUN student email account: Activate your ASUN Login:

-- 1. Go to www.asun.edu. - A. Click on the "?
-Portal Help" link on the right side of the screen. - B. Follow the instructions and link on the page.
+- 1. Go to www.asun.edu - 1.
+Click on the "My ASUN Portal" link on the right side of the screen. - 2.
+Follow the instructions and link on the page.